AlpacaInTheNight/contentresizer/README.md

 they need to be freed from cache after they are being remove from the document.
 This param set timeout in ms beetween cache clearing from the removed dom element after the new style recalucalation request.
 By default is 1s.

+Autoscale by wrapper width of target container by recalculating style values
 ```javascript
 const resizer = new ContentResizer({
   width: 400,